Frequently Asked Questions

 How much time will each composers' work receive?

-Each performed work will receive three 20-30 minute rehearsals (length depending on the difficulty of the piece and at the discretion of the conductor) in addition to the dress rehearsal and performance.
+Each performed work will receive three ca. 20-30 minute rehearsals (length depending on the difficulty of the piece) in addition to the dress rehearsal and performance.
 For readings, each work will receive ca. 20-30 minutes of recorded reading time, with at least one read-through.
 Please note that scheduling rehearsals and reading sessions is an imperfect science.
 MMF will do everything possible to make sure composers are provided with excellent recordings/videos of their pieces.

 If my piece needs extra rehearsals, is that possible?

-Due to scheduling limitations, this will not be possible.
-All rehearsals and rehearsal durations are at the discretion of the ensembles.
+All rehearsals and rehearsal durations are set at 3 rehearsals and the dress, and at the discretion of the ensembles.
 All ensembles and/or conductors decide how much rehearsal time each piece receives.

 Are there extra costs to obtain recordings?